wicket-acc/wicket-autowire/README.md

 	@AutoComponent(inject=false)
 	Link<?> link;

-Sometimes the component id is not suitable for a java identifier.
+Sometimes the component id is not a valid java identifier.
 No problem, just annotate the id:

 	@AutoComponent(id="like-button")
 	LikeButton likeButton;